Ashok93/Ashok93.github.io/_posts/2017-11-01-Practical-Introduction-To-Reinforcement-Learning-Using OpenAI-Gym.md

 env = gym.make('CartPole-v0')
 ```

 if you donot find any errors:
  	congrats!
 else:
 	Please refer <https://gym.openai.com/docs/> for installation if you have any issues.

 ## APPROACH

 The carpole challenge is to prevent the pendulum from falling over.
 It is a very simple challenge in openAI environment.

 First we will start with a random approach, where we try to solve the cartpole problem with random set of parameters.
-Then we will try using a hill climb approach to figure out the optimum parameter.
-Finally we can make use of DQN(Deep Q Network) to solve the same problem.
+We will then implement a DQN(Deep Q Network) for the same problem.

 ## CODE